Cressing Road Stadium

 Home Kit: Orange and Blue

-On one side is the imposing Main Stand.
-This has 553 seats and runs for around half the length of the pitch, straddling the half way line.
-It was extended by adding two bays to the right hand side when the club won promotion to the Conference’s South Division in 2006.
-The Main Stand has open portions of terracing to either side.
+The Ironmongery Direct Stadium or Cressing Road Ground as it is more well known, has an imposing Main Stand on one side.
+This has 553 seats and runs for around half the length of the pitch, straddling the half way line and has open portions of terracing to either side.
 It does though have a number of supporting pillars running along its front.
 It also has a large television gantry situated on top of its roof.
 Opposite is the Cressing Road Terrace.
 In a former life the framework for this stand was the old Main Stand at Bedworth United.
 This pitch roofed covered terrace has the dugouts located in front.
 A total of 1,130 can be catered for on this side, with 755 of them under the cover.

 The club have been attempting to move to a new stadium for over a decade now and various plans have come and gone.
 The council envisage houses being built on the current site sooner rather than later and have earmarked a site at the end of Springwood Industrial Estate off Rayne Road.
 There has been encouraging sounds about this since Braintree’s brush with the National League play-offs in 2016 although it is anticipated that no move would take place before 2019.
 The new stadium would be up to Football League standard.
 By road the new ground looks a horrendously long way out of town, being at the far end of Rayne Road and then a very long walk along the only way into and off the industrial estate along Springwood Drive.
 There is a much shorter walk from the town centre however that would take barely 15 minutes down Panfield Lane (past the site of the first ground), and then down a footpath beyond Tabor Academy.
 There are plans for the industrial road to be continued through to Panfield Lane at some stage.

 If arriving by train then you may care to visit a Wetherspoons outlet called the Picture Palace on Fairfield Road, which is only a five minute walk away from the station.
-This converted former cinema, is listed in the CAMRA Good Beer Guide.
-Check out the superb old seated balcony which is still intact.
+This converted former cinema has a superb old seated balcony which is still intact.
 The ground is approximately 20 minute’s walk from this pub.
 There are various other hostelries in town, including the Nags Head and the Bull in the Market Place, the low beamed Boars Head at the far end of the High Street, and The Swan in Bank Street.
 The White Hart is barely a minute’s walk from the Swan, and a further minute along Rayne Road is the Horse & Groom.
 The football club’s changing rooms and headquarters were in this pub when they played at Panfield Lane between 1903 – 1923.
-Apart from an extension out the back it hasn’t changed much.
+Apart from an extension out the back, it hasn’t changed much.
 The direct route out towards the ground from the Market Place passes the Golden Lion in Manor Street, and finally The Pub in Lakes Road.
 This giant structure often has a huge Braintree Town flag draped across the whole upper storey, depending on the importance of the game.

 If you had travelled to the ground by car from the M11, then you will have seen by the Galley’s Corner roundabout, a McDonalds, KFC & Pizza Hut outlets.
 There are also two pubs and two hotels sitting on either side of this roundabout although it must be said that the traffic at this roundabout can be terrible and locals will travel out of their way to avoid encountering this.
 The giant Freeport shopping complex is also nearby, where there are plenty of restaurants and a multiplex cinema but no pubs.